Grzybek Reviews

 One of the better headlamps available on the market.
 Great driver with high sustained output and good regulation.
 High CRI LED.
 The body itself is durable, fall resistant.
 Above average headband.

 10 year warranty.
-I recommend to purchase from Killzone, not straight from Armytek.
+I recommend to buying from Killzone, not straight from Armytek.

 LuxWad | 1Lumen